About Me

 A photo of Sunny Crittenden taken in 2023.

 I’m an artist, writer, photographer, and muse, all of which I take as equally serious titles.
 I used to sell my paintings on Etsy, but I don’t make analog art anymore.
-Now I make all my art on my iPad with my Apple Pencil, from drawing my SunnyGrrrls to put on t-shirts on Threadless, to writing on Instagram or Patreon, to editing photos.
+Now I make all my art on my iPad with my Apple Pencil, from drawing my SunnyGrrrls to put on merch, to writing on Instagram or Patreon, to editing photos.
 I also put a lot of art on the blockchain, but not as much as I’d like to because I don’t have enough time to immerse myself in the culture anymore & I don’t wanna half ass it.
 I focus on creating art and figure I can always mint it or turn it into t-shirts any time.

 A photo of Sunny Crittenden standing in the wildflower garden outside of her home, taken in August 2022.

-When my former husband Blake decided it was time for our marriage to end in 2021, we had joined FetLife and already tried polyamorous relationships, which is how I met Harold, who is notably 17 years older than me and quite possibly the love of my life!
+When my former husband decided it was time for our marriage to end in 2021, we had joined FetLife and already tried polyamorous relationships, which is how I met Harold, who is notably 17 years older than me and quite possibly the love of my life!
 Together we make things happen!
 The best place to follow our antics is on Instagram for shorter posts about once a week, and Patreon for more detailed, longer form journal posts delivered straight to your inbox 2-3 times a month or more, depending on what’s going on.
 Plus goodies, if you choose!
 Check it out!

 Right…but what else?